NotARoomba/SimpleFlightController/GUIDE.md

 If you need to edit the pinout or functions of any pin, rememebr to generate the code again from STM32CubeMX.

 Edit `main.c` and remember to keep your code inside the commented sections that say `USER CODE BEGIN` and `USER CODE END` to prevent it from being rewritten when you generate the code again.
-There are many tutorials online/on YouTube on how to program with STM32 so I'd reccommend looking on there. ([example](https://youtu.be/dnfuNT1dPiM?t=1343))
+There are many tutorials online/on YouTube on how to program with STM32 so I'd reccommend looking on there.
+You will also need files called `drivers` to control each one of the chips/sensors that you use but those can be found on the internet/GitHub and can be imported into your project easily. ([example](https://youtu.be/dnfuNT1dPiM?t=1343)).

 If you have any questions feel free to DM me on Slack (@NotARoomba) and if you want to check out my other projects, here's my [GitHub](https://github.com/notaroomba) / [Website](https://notaroomba.dev).